-Most private laboratories are using the Abbott test which has been both CE marked and approved by Public Health England.
-The test manufacturer states that in its validation study the test detected antibodies in 100% of confirmed coronavirus cases when the sample was taken at least 14 days after symptoms first developed.
-The test produced a negative result in 99.6% of samples from people who did not have the SARS-CoV-2 infection in the same study.
-It is important to note that the manufacturer’s validation study was conducted on venous blood samples taken from a vein in the arm.
-Laboratories are now working on their own validation studies which will allow them to produce their own true positive and true negative rates for the test.
+Medichecks uses the Roche coronavirus antibody test which has been both CE marked and approved by Public Health England (PHE).
+Roche states in its validation study that the test detected antibodies in 100% of confirmed coronavirus cases when the sample was taken at least 14 days after symptoms first developed.
+The test produced a negative result in 99.81% of samples from people who did not have the SARS-CoV-2 infection in the same study.
+The test checks for the presence of IgM and IgG antibodies, and will tell you whether antibodies have been detected but not which type of antibody.

 Coronavirus Antibody Test Result FAQs